yale-cpsc-419-sp23/pset-1-cli/README.md

     > **Important**: Do not track `lux.sqlite` in your git repository.
     > It is too large to be hosted on GitHub and recovering from an error telling you that is challenging at best.
     > The included `.gitignore` file in the template repository will help with this, so *do not change or remove* that file.
-    > You may keep the database file in the same folder, but you must be careful not to *track* it.
+    > You may keep the database file in the repository folder, but you must be careful not to *track* it.

 ## Your Task
 Any museum must maintain data about objects and artwork they have in their collection.